 The authorized capital of the Company consists of an unlimited number of Common Shares.
-As of December 31, 2022, there were 61,535,925 outstanding Common Shares and no outstanding options to acquire Common Shares.
-For additional details, please see Note 25 "Capital Stock" to the 2022 Consolidated Financial Statements filed under the Company's SEDAR profile at www.sedar.com.
+As of December 31, 2023, there were 62,266,317 outstanding Common Shares and no outstanding options to acquire Common Shares.
+For additional details, please see Note 25 - "Capital Stock" to the 2023 Consolidated Financial Statements, which is incorporated by reference herein.